Newsletter

 Dollars & Cents – How Much Does It Cost To Plant A Vineyard

 Raw Unplanted LandPlantable land values run a wide spectrum depending on the location, condition and what kind of infrastructure and permits are necessary to “break ground.”
-The prices could range anywhere from $30,000 to $250,000 for a raw acre of proven plantable land.
-An area like Rutherford in the Napa Valley would demand the high end of $250,000 / acre in contrast to the Pope Valley which could come in at $40,000 per acre.
-In Sonoma county you could find a range of $30,000 – $85,000 per acre for plantable land.
+The prices could range anywhere from $30,000 to $400,000 for a raw acre of proven plantable land.
+An area like Rutherford in the Napa Valley would demand the high end of $400,000 / acre in contrast to the Pope Valley which could come in at $50,000 per acre.
+In Sonoma county you could find a range of $30,000 – $110,000 per acre for plantable land.
 The premium areas like the Russian River Appellation, Sonoma Coast and Green Valley Appellations demand the most per acre.
-Other areas will come in around $40,000 – $60,000 per plantable acre.
+Other areas will come in around $60,000 – $110,000 per plantable acre.

 Planting A Vineyard

-Planting a vineyard starts on the drawing board, of course after you’ve walked the land, checked the soils, confirmed the water… then it’s back to the drawing board.
+Rather than buying a vineyard planting a vineyard starts on the drawing board, of course after you’ve walked the land, checked the soils, confirmed the water… then it’s back to the drawing board.
 At this point you want to be working with a viticulturist who can help you determine the right varietal, spacing between vines and rows, appropriate exposure so on and so forth.
 The cost of the planting will depend on how steep the slope of the land is, how many

 One of the first steps will be to identify and order the vines and or rootstock.
 They can either be bench graft or field grafted vines.
 If you go the bench graft route your desired clone and rootstock will be combined and nurtured in the nursery.
 If you opt for a field graft approach, you would first plant the rootstock and let it grow for a period of time, and then later come in graft the selected clone on the rootstock in the field.
-This approach takes longer to mature but is thought to produce a stronger vine.
+This approach takes longer to mature but produces a stronger vine.

 While the vines are gearing up to be planted its time to prep the soil based on your soils reports.
-This is usually determined by your trusted viticulturist who has already dug numerous pits through out the plantable area to determine what nutrients and amendments should be added before planting.
-Once the amendments have been spread out and the land has been ripped, many times 3 – 5 feet deep, it is time to let it sit, absorb the rains and enjoy the sun.
+This is usually determined by your trusted viticulturist who has already dug numerous pits through out the plantable area.
+They determine what nutrients and amendments should be added before planting.
+Once the amendments have been spread out and the land has been ripped, many times 3 – 5 feet deep, it is time to let it sit.
+Let the soil absorb the rains and enjoy the sun.
 This process allows the elements to blend together in order to create the optimal growing conditions for that particular site.
-Once Spring rolls around the land will be lightly ripped again, discing the top layer and vegetation back in to the soil.
-Then it is time to lay out the vineyard design, marking where each vine will sit, installing the irrigation system, trellis wires and end posts.
-The spacing between the vines and rows, and type of trellis system will be determined by your viticultartist, the types of soils you have and the vision for the vineyard, high quality or production.

 1_IMG_0843